 Traditional Music Festival (Mid August)

-The Princeton Traditional Music Festival is an annual three-day musical banquet right in downtown Princeton.
+The Princeton Traditional Music Festival is an annual three-day musical extravaganza right in downtown Princeton.
 Hear fiddle tunes, bagpipes and harps.
 Sing along with rousing sea shanties.
-Dance in the street to Celtic music played on accordion and fiddle.
+Dance in the streets to Celtic music played on an accordion and fiddle.
 Hear musicians from right next door or from across the ocean.
-Watch English Morris dancers or Middle Eastern bellydancers perform to live music.
+Watch English Morris dancers or Middle Eastern belly dancers perform to live music.

-The Princeton Traditional Music Festival will be held on the 16-18-of August and comprises 2 stages set up on the streets right in the heart of Princeton.
-This free event has been most successful and we expect the 6th annual to be even more exciting.
+The 2018 Princeton Traditional Music Festival will be held from the 17-19 of August and comprises 2 stages set up on the streets right in the heart of Princeton.
+This free event has been most successful and we expect the 11th annual to be even more exciting.
 The event features fiddle tunes, sea shanties, celtic traditional ballads, accordion music, concerts, workshops, morris dancing and much more.
-Please visit our website for more information.
+Please visit their website for more information.

-The Rotary club also a Mid Winter Wine Festival to celebrate wineries within the Similkameen Valley.
-Held on March 1st, the annual event features raffles a silent auction & door prizes.
+The Rotary club holds a Mid Winter Wine Festival to celebrate wineries within the Similkameen Valley.
+This year, it was held on February 17th, 2018.
+The annual event features raffles, a silent auction and door prizes.
 All proceeds go to benefit Rotary local projects.

 District 5060 is an international district of 60 clubs and approximately 2,950 Rotarians in central Washington, USA, and south central British Columbia, Canada.
 It covers a distance of 550 miles (890 km) from Clearwater, BC, in the north to Prosser, WA, in the south.
 Principal cities are Yakima and Wenatchee in Washington, and Kelowna and Kamloops in British Columbia.